Keyfactor/ejbca-k8s-csr-signer/docs/istio-deployment.markdown

 ## 1. Deploy the EJBCA K8s CSR Signer

 Follow the steps in the [Getting Started](getting-started.markdown) guide to build the container image and prepare the credentials and configuration.
+The `chainDepth` field in the `ejbca-signer-config.yaml` can be set to `1` since the CA chain will be provided to Istio via the IstioOperator.

 ## 2. Prepare Istio